-- fraud involving senior management and fraud that causes a material misstatement; - illegal acts, unless clearly inconsequential; - violations of contracts or grant agreements and abuse that causes a material misstatement; - noncompliance with the provisions of a major federal financial assistance program; - failure to report fraud, illegal acts, violations of contracts or grant agreements, or abuse to specified external parties when required by law or regulation.
-We may also be required to report such matters directly to the external party; - significant deficiencies and material weaknesses in internal control over financial reporting and federal financial assistance; - disagreements with management and other serious difficulties encountered; - qualitative aspects of significant accounting practices, including accounting policies, estimates, and disclosures; - audit adjustments and uncorrected misstatements, including missing disclosures.
+- fraud involving senior management and fraud that causes a material misstatement; - illegal acts, unless clearly inconsequential; - violations of contracts or grant agreements and abuse that causes a material misstatement; - failure to report fraud, illegal acts, violations of contracts or grant agreements, or abuse to specified external parties when required by law or regulation.
+We may also be required to report such matters directly to the external party; - significant deficiencies and material weaknesses in internal control over financial reporting; - disagreements with management and other serious difficulties encountered; - qualitative aspects of significant accounting practices, including accounting policies, estimates, and disclosures; - · audit adjustments and uncorrected misstatements, including missing disclosures.